sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 ```

 #### WAIF Type
 _WAIFs_ are lightweight objects.
 A WAIF is a value which you can store in a property or a variable or inside a LIST or another WAIF.
 A WAIF is smaller in size (measured in bytes) than a regular object, and it is faster to create and destroy.
 It is also reference counted, which means it is destroyed automatically when it is no longer in use.
+An empty WAIF is 72 bytes, empty list is 64 bytes.
+A WAIF will always be 8 bytes larger than a LIST (on 64bit, 4 bytes on 32bit) with the same values in it.

 TODO: Confirm this 4 bytes number on a WAIF v List in toast
 WAIFs are smaller than typical objects, and faster to create.
 A WAIF has two builtin OBJ properties, .class and .owner.
 A WAIF is only ever going to be 4 bytes larger than a LIST with the same values.